-If an applicant plans to request administrative costs, the amount of administrative funds to be requested must be clearly identified in Section 32: Cost Breakdown of the EmPOWER Clean Energy Communities grant application.
+If an applicant plans to request administrative costs, the amount of administrative funds to be requested must be clearly indicated, with supporting documentation, in Section 32: Cost Breakdown of the Program's application.
 In Section 33: Administrative Costs of the application, grant applicants should explain how administrative costs will be used in association with their proposed grant project.